zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 </table>

 > On Unity for iOS, this method only works in audio mode.
-> Once a headset is plugged in or a Bluetooth device is connected, the audio route is changed accordingly.
-Once removing the headset or disconnecting the Bluetooth device, the audio route is the default value.
+> Once a headset is plugged in or bluetooth is connected, the audio route will be changed accordingly.
+Once removing the headset or disconnecting bluetooth, the audio route will be the default value.

-The original default value for the audio route is as follows:
+The original default value for audio route is as follows:

 <table>
 <colgroup>